jcwmoore/Joplin-Templates/O365 Health Check.md

 - Have you been surprized by any recent changes to these products?
 - Have you or your team utilized any training resources recently?
 - How effective is training/communication about changes and new features for these products?
+- Do you have any needs to better protect or secure your team's content?

 **Notes**